Global silver trade from the 16th to 19th centuries: First paper money

 The world's first paper money ("flying money") was invented by the Chinese and they needed some commodity to back it.
 Traditional coins were useful, but the amount of coins needed for large purchases could be bulky and dangerous to transport.
 That problem was solved when the Chinese created small pieces of paper with pictures of the coin printed on them.
 By the nature of their geography, China had no real amount of precious metals of their own to back the paper money they invented.
-Because the Spaniards didn't find gold but did find copious amounts of silver in Bolivia and Mexico, the Spaniards and the rest of Europe used this silver to purchase the commodities of choice from China, solving both of their problems.
+Because the Spaniards did not find gold but did find copious amounts of silver in Bolivia and Mexico, the Spaniards and the rest of Europe used this silver to purchase the commodities of choice from China, solving both of their problems.

+The status change of silver

+From 960 to 1276, the Song dynasty in China's history, the importance of silver kept increasing as a currency in a long period of time.

+In 1375, the beginning of the Ming dynasty, the Hongwu Emperor of Ming established Hongwu Tongbao and Da Ming Baochao as the currency of China.
+At the same time, he banned gold and silver as currency, which led to the decreasing importance of these two precious metals.
+Baochao was abolished as a currency in 1425.
+In addition, Ming did not have enough money to make copper coins, which was the first currency in the first dynasty.
+Therefore, copper coin making was banned in the early 1430s.

+In the 1540s, because of the failure of making paper money and the difficulties when making copper coins, silver played a more important role in the market and became a dominant currency in China.

+In 1567, the Ming dynasty lifted legal prohibitions on foreign trade, but maintained a ban on Sino-Japanese trade.
+Southwestern Taiwan was utilized as a location outside of Ming jurisdiction for Japanese merchants, in particular, to sell silver to Fujianese buyers.